parmegv/leap_doc/docs/design/soledad.md

 * Guaranteeing secure synchronization:
   * All data being sent to a remote replica is encrypted with a symmetric key before being sent.
   * Ensure that data received from remote replica is indeed encrypted to a symmetric key when it arrives, and then that it is decrypted before being included in the local database replica.
-* Correctly representing and handling new Document properties as sync flag.
+* Correctly representing and handling new Document properties (e.g. the `sync` flag).

-The Soledad `storage_key` is used directly as the key for the SQLCipher encryption layer.
+Part of the Soledad `storage_key` is used directly as the key for the SQLCipher encryption layer.
 SQLCipher supports the use of a raw 256 bit keys if provided as a 64 character hex string.
 This will skip the key derivation step (PBKDF2), which is redundant in our case.
 For example:

     sqlite> PRAGMA key = "x'2DD29CA851E7B56E4697B0E1F08507293D761A05CE4D1B628663F411A8086D99'";